melinda-z/CI-MS1-GirlOnEarth/README.md

 #### 4.2 Features Left to Implement

-As the course progress, I would love to add additional features to this page, for example, adding intereting acticles and links into each passions, subscribe users onto email list. so whenever there's an update on the page or new articles, they will be notified.
+* As the course progress, I would love to add additional features to this page, for example, adding intereting acticles and links into each passions, subscribe users onto email list. so whenever there's an update on the page or new articles, they will be notified.
 All the backend features will be Implemented by the time I finished this course, such as users' information etc.
+* I would love to add a function that when the user hover on the quotes in the passions section a button with "read more" shows up and when clicked, it lead them to different pages such as Tony Robbins, Dr. Joe Dispenza as I would love to share the information and knowledge I have learned and inspired me so far.

 ## 5. Technologies Used